ipld/github-mgmt/notes/2024-02-06 biglep feedback for PR #65.md

 # IPLD specifics
 ## Org admins
 At the minimum, this should be reduced to just a few.
 I made a commit as a first pass: https://github.com/ipld/github-mgmt/pull/65/commits/5d21c43365e48ab589628e8b25188a70e443b8ad
-I wonder if we should go further by reduce the org owners to zero, and rely on escalation via github-mgmt in the rare cases where this is needed?
+I wondered if we should go further by reduce the org owners to zero, and rely on escalation via github-mgmt in the rare cases where this is needed?
-(Or maybe org admin/owner permsissions is needed periodically to approve integrations, get Github emails targeted at admins, etc?
-If that's the case, then just leaving it to a few people makes sense.)
+It looks like it's encouraged that we just have a few per https://docs.github.com/en/organizations/managing-peoples-access-to-your-organization-with-roles/roles-in-an-organization#organization-owners, so maybe the current proposal in the PR is good.

 ## Base permission
 ✅ We look to be at "no permissions" which I agree is best to do to keep things clear and easy to reason about.
 One's permissions have to be increased from nothing based on what's in github-mgmt.